General Information on Training Programmes

 If you have any questions please contact the NIHR Trainees Coordinating Centre on 0113 346 6260.

-The NIHR is launching a streamlined application process for researchers applying for funding.
+The NIHR launched a streamlined application process for researchers applying for funding.
 In response to wide user feedback, and as part of the NIHR’s continuous improvement culture, we are making applying to NIHR for funding as simple as possible whilst retaining our commitment to research excellence.
-The streamlined, two-stage form is being rolled out across NIHR research and training programmes from Summer 2017.
+The streamlined, two-stage form was rolled out across NIHR research and training programmes from Summer 2017.

-NIHR Trainees Coordinating Centre will use an adapted version of the NIHR Standard Application Form (SAF) for training awards.
+NIHR Trainees Coordinating Centre is using an adapted version of the NIHR Standard Application Form (SAF) for training awards.
 The main differences are the inclusion of an extended CV and an updated training and development section.

 A two-stage process will be used by the following schemes: